microsoft/ignite-learning-paths-training-aiml/aiml20/speaker-notes.md

 ### VIDEO: Kudu

-The model that we just exported from Custom Vision is actually a ZIP file, containing the actual ONNX file, model.onnx, which is the text representation of the neural network we just created, and also a manifest file.
+[CLICK] The model that we just exported from Custom Vision is actually a ZIP file, containing the actual ONNX file, model.onnx, which is the text representation of the neural network we just created, and also a manifest file.